Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Numerical examples

 \subsection{Example: Plate with hole}

-As a first demonstration, we reconstruct CAD data for a generic plate with a hole.
+We reconstruct CAD data for a generic plate with dimensions $\SI{200}{\milli\meter} \times \SI{100}{\milli\meter} \times \SI{1.5}{\milli\meter}$ and a central hole with diameter of $50\,\si{\milli\meter}$.
 The geometry is built from six initially planar surfaces, cut by a two-piece cylinder in its center.
 As for the remainder of this work, we plot all entities in the geometry data in individual color, to emphasize that we only change geometry data (cf. Fig.~\ref{fig:topology}).
 The initial CAD representation is shown in Fig.~\ref{fig:res_sf_mesh_plate_initial}.

 For the reconstruction, a total of \num{3352} points in $\initialmesh$ is used.
 The prescribed deformation is obtained from a mock simulation result and has no direct physical interpretation.
-The maximal point deflection is $\num{18.88}$.
-Using additional mesh sampling yields the result depicted in Fig.~\ref{fig:res_sf_plate} (a), while sampling from the previously reconstructed surfaces, yields the result shown in Fig.~\ref{fig:res_sf_plate} (b).
-For this test case, visually indistinguishable results are obtained.
+The maximal point deflection is $\num{18.88}\,\si{\milli\metre}$.